 Beyond the ridge was still unknown to me and too far away from home as yet.
 As I grew older, stories started to come back from the older kids who were adventuring beyond.
 Stories about a place called ‘Devil’s Glen’ where mysteries prevailed; about an old woman you never saw who lived by the billabong at Doctor’s Point in a real humpy.
 They talked of the ruins of an old house, a cellar hidden under leafy green that you could only come across by chance, said to be the Doctors’ and said to be haunted.
 We were just as divided in our part of town as to whether we had or hadn’t been to the cellar as we were by our religions.
 To find the place of the old house, walk amongst it and return with your own story was the quest of quests, the win that declared you as a big kid now and I had my eyes and my ears onto it.

 I knew the whereabouts of ‘Doctor’s Point’ as the land that flattened itself out from the glen to the billabongs on the other side of our hill.
 A dirt road ran from town right through here on its way out to the big river bend at Mungabareena.
 I’d looked out on Doctors Point many a time through a back seat car window long before I’d got the chance to set foot on it.
-The ruins of the old house were up there somewhere I’d be thinking driving past, waiting for me.
+The ruins of the old house were up there somewhere I’d be thinking, waiting for me.

 Nan knew this place as ‘shanty town’, a village of tents and humpy’s that had sprung up during the depression and scattered themselves amongst the scar trees and burial trees of a gone before people, away from the eyesight of town.
 A place for the homeless, the drifters and the hungry to dwell in a land of plenty.
 Fish, turtle, rabbit, bird, snake, goanna just to name a few all lived out there by the billabongs and had provided for all since the river first made its way down from the mountains.

 It was true too that an old woman still lived out there in my time, under the shelter of a few bits of corrugated iron.
 She was left alone on her side of her little hill and never came out from under the tin when we kids were around.
 There was once, some time after setting my own feet down, that I caught a glimpse of her dark and dirty face and her oily black hair as she crawled around in her home.
 Playing in the schoolyard one Monday morning, I heard the older boys who went out to the river fishing on weekends talking about her.
 Said she’d been found drowned in the billabong, “Face down, drunk.”
 Some time safely after this, I bravely stood on the place of her humpy; nothing much left but corrugated iron, rusty cans and flagon bottles.
 It felt scary to be in her home, like she might come back at any minute and growl at you.
 What I remember more, about standing there on her side of her little hill, was the incredible view she had out over the billabongs, across the floodplains and straight up to the snow capped winter mountains.
+A view that I now long for.
 Her humpy was perfectly placed.
 We never went back there again and slowly over time her place just disappeared along with her.

 School holidays and weekends soon became my times for exploring all the mysteries and the changes of experience that this place could bring to a child’s life.
 The fear of the stories always remained, yet they always tempted you.
 A place not to go alone, at least until your teenage years and even then you’d take the dog.
 Alone up there, you felt watched.

 It was the spring school holidays and my sister was taking a group of her friends on a picnic ‘up the hill’, she would be leading the way.
 My time had come, I thought, my turn to make my own connections with all that it held, ‘up the hill’.
 I asked her if I could come too but she had long grown out of the usefulness of her baby brother.
-But I wanted desperately to go, I knew I was ready, I couldn’t wait any longer and this was the perfect opportunity.
+But I wanted desperately to go, I was ready, I couldn’t wait any longer and this was the perfect opportunity.
 I decided I would go anyway, that I would follow secretly, at a safe distance.
 I schemed the plan with John from across the road.
-This would be his first time in too and I wasn’t going on my own.
+This would be his first time in too and I wasn’t going in on my own.
 Truth is I dragged him into it, to follow the girls without them knowing and cheat, allow my sister to unfold the ways.
 Surely she was going to the ruins.

 We left home not long after the girls, telling our Mum’s we were just going up to play on the stock route, no further.
 Luckily we were told to take some water.
 It was mid morning and the spring day would only be getting warmer.
 John and I were both scared but excited at being scared and a little reassured to know that my sister would only ever be a loud scream away.